View on GitHub

 await repo.DeleteAsync(saved);

-var repo = TablePartition.Create<Region>(storageAccount,
+var repo = TableRepository.Create<Product>(storageAccount);

-var repo = TableRepository.Create<Book>(storageAccount, "Books",
+var repo = TableRepository.Create<Product>(storageAccount, "Books",

-partitionKey: x => x.Author,
+partitionKey: x => x.Author);

 await repo.PutAsync(book);

-And later on when listing/filtering books by a particular author, you can use a TablePartition<Book> so all querying is automatically scoped to that author:
+And later on when listing/filtering books by a particular author, you can use a TablePartition<Product> so all querying is automatically scoped to that author:

 var partition = TablePartition.Create<Book>(storageAccount, "Books",

-partitionKey: "Rick Riordan",
+partitionKey: "Rick Riordan");

 // Get Rick Riordan books, only from Disney/Hyperion, with over 1000 pages